byrney/modern/README.md

     default: WinRM transport: plaintext
 ==> default: Machine booted and ready!
 ==> default: Checking for guest additions in VM...
-    default: The guest additions on this VM do not match the installed version of
-    default: VirtualBox!
-In most cases this is fine, but in rare cases it can
-    default: prevent things such as shared folders from working properly.
-If you see
-    default: shared folder errors, please make sure the guest additions within the
-    default: virtual machine match the version of VirtualBox you have installed on
-    default: your host and reload your VM.
-    default:
     default: Guest Additions Version: 4.3.10
     default: VirtualBox Version: 5.0
 ==> default: Mounting shared folders...